ritz139/Delta-Project/README.md

 This is a chatting web application made using PHP, Ajax and Jquery

+First open mysql in your terminal.
+Then run "source db.sql" inside mysql.
+Move all the "*.php" files to /var/www/html/

+Now navigate localhost/login.php

+You cannot go to index.php unless you are logged in.

 It consists of many interactive features.

 1) Registration page